Fortinet Firewall Live!

 It is a 13-bit value field.
 When an IP datagram is fragmented, each packet has a Fragment Offset set, which tells the receiver where this fragment fits in the original datagram.
 The offset is measured in 8-byte blocks.

-Now let's try to understand all three fields all together from the above diagram.
-Let's say a source router R1 sends an IP datagram of 3000 bytes and at R2 due to network limitations (like MTU) this original datagram is fragmented into 3 datagrams of 1000 bytes each.
+Now, let's try to understand all three fields altogether from the above diagram.
+Let's say a source router R1 sends an IP datagram of 3000 bytes, and at R2, due to network limitations (like MTU), this original datagram is fragmented into 3 datagrams of 1000 bytes each.
 Each fragmented datagram will have the same identification number (not shown in the diagram above) so that the receiver can identify that all three fragments are a part of the same IP datagram.

 8. Time To Live (TTL)

-It is an 8-bit value in the format of IPv4 header.
-It sets the limit on the number of hops (routers) an IP datagram can pass through meaning it defines the lifetime of the datagram.
+It is an 8-bit value in the format of an IPv4 Packer header.
+It sets the limit on the number of hops (routers) an IP datagram can pass through, meaning it defines the lifetime of the datagram.

 The sender initiated the TTL value (32, 64, or 255 based on operating systems) in the IP header and it is then decremented by one at every hop it crosses.
 When it reaches 0 the datagram is discarded and an ICMP message is sent back to the sender.
 This prevents routing loops at layer 3 of the OSI layer model.